mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 I took a few deep breaths and set my mind back into the calm of its deepest parts.
 Pomri came to mind and the frantic feeling took hold again.
 I stood up, contemplating what her life might be like from now on.
 And then I remembered the stories my nather told me: of mining for ore, escaping from Holrag.
 And I couldn't hold in my anger any longer.

 "They're still out there, hunting us down," I said, standing up.
 Instinctively, I began to pace around in a circle, holding a head full of the worst imagined thoughts.
 "All of Heiko has been exiled, enslaved, murdered.
 They didn't want to live the last of their days in the shadow of a tyrant.
-So the tyrant erased them.
-Ulukoma is next."
+So the tyrant erased them."

 I was angry now, recalling every injustice, every act of intimidation and coercion.

-And my face was flush with water.
+"We need to fight back.
+We need to go after Pomri."

+"You can't track a boat that travels underwater."

 "Dammit!!"
 I screamed and my voice reverberated across the walls, reaching into every corner and every rock.
+"I'm not losing another one.
+Not again!"

 A soft whine echoed faintly through the air, joined by a chorus of heavy footsteps upon the pebbles.

 "Boon..."

 She walked slowly to us, sniffed on me and laid herself next to Laen with a deep sigh.
 There was an air of despair in that cove that I had never felt before: the feeling of giving everything for nothing.
-Not for a lack of effort or willpower, but a lack of weapons and ambition.
+Not for a lack of effort or willpower, but a lack of access to technology.
 But in that same space, we opened our hearts for some kind of hope that wait for us in the darkness.
 It drove us just enough to not want to end it all.

 Annu let haeself onto the floor in front of Boon, trying to comfort her with gentle pats of her shoulder.